tslocke/hobo/README.markdown

 ## Issues

  - There are more conventions added by rails.
-Mainly the [lazy lookup/automatic skin scoping](http://guides.rubyonrails.org/i18n.html) -> 4.1.4.
+Mainly the [lazy lookup/automatic skin scoping](http://guides.rubyonrails.org/i18n.html) (section 4.1.4).
 This would lead to other scoping conventions.
 Maybe this should be considered later.

  - Automatic inflections are no real use.
 (Just stay with the english defaults in most cases ;)) or use specific translation keys.